grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 ## Putting it all together

-Instead of referencing `otelcol.exporter.otlp.default.input` in the output of `otelcol.processor.batch`, we need to reference the three exporters we set up.
+Instead of referencing `otelcol.exporter.otlp.default.input` in the output of `otelcol.processor.batch`, you need to reference the three exporters you set up.
 The final configuration becomes:

 ```river